Padmalochansahuu/Data-Analytics-with-Excel-Vrinda-Store-/README.md

-# Targeted Sales Strategy through Data Analytics for Vrinda Store Using Excel
+# Targeted Sales Strategy for Vrinda Store Using Excel

 ## Objective
 Vrinda Store aims to create an annual sales report for 2022 to understand customer behavior and drive more sales in 2023.